BioDWH2/Neo4j-GraphML-Importer/README.md

       --password=<password>       Neo4j password
-      --label-prefix=<prefix>     Prefix added to all node and edge labels --label-suffix=<suffix>     Suffix added to all node and edge labels --indices=<label1>.<property1>;<label2>.<property2>;...
+      --label-prefix=<prefix>     Prefix added to all node and edge labels --label-suffix=<suffix>     Suffix added to all node and edge labels --modify-node-labels=<true|false>
+               Flag if node labels should be modified with prefix and suffix.
+Default: true --modify-edge-labels=<true|false>
+               Flag if edge labels should be modified with prefix and suffix.
+Default: true --indices=<label1>.<property1>;<label2>.<property2>;...
                Create indices if not exist.
 Prefix and suffix are not automatically added to these labels!
 ~~~